achillelrc/ArcadeFramework/README.md

 ## Usage

 - Clone the repo.
-- Install SFML & SDL2 if you want to test the actual libraries
+- Install SFML & SDL2 if you want to test the current libraries
 - Open a terminal and execute *make* command to compile the sources
 - Start with the desired library with the following command ``./arcade ./lib/lib_arcade_libname.so ``